 A patron can challenge fines/fees and receive a waiver for various reasons noted on the "Fine and Fee Waiver" form.
 The form has signature lines for the patron, staff authorization, and supervisor approval.
 Properly completed forms provide a control mechanism whereby more than one staff member reviews the transaction.
 Using the forms in numerical sequence is also a control mechanism.
 It identifies if any forms are missing, how many are used, and by whom.
-It also serves as a confirmation tool between the cash register transactions and the Smart Money Manager (SMM) generated reports.
+It also serves as a confirmation tool between the cash register transaction and the Smart Money Manager (SMM) generated reports.

 The "Fine and Fee Waiver" forms are used as evidence that a fine/fee has been deleted from a patron's record.
 The use of the form helps the Library keep a record of amounts that are waived.
+The signatures on the "Fine and Fee Waiver" form signify knowledge, approval, and acceptance of the waived amount.
+Although one's initials are an abbreviated form of a signature, best business practices indicate that a form should be signed rather than simply initialed.
+Without a signature, the initials could be anyone's.
+It is more difficult to reproduce someone else's signature.
 Figure 1, below, shows the total count and amount for the monthly waivers from May 2011 through April 2012.

-Figure 1: Monthly waivers at Herriman Library increase during the summer months due to special waivers given to patrons who read in exchange for waiving fines on their library patron records.
+Figure 1: Monthly waivers at Magna Library increase during certain months due to special waivers given to patrons who read in exchange for waiving fines on their library patron records.

-We examined 133 "Fine and Fee Waiver" forms that were completed on the 40 deposit dates in our sample.
+We examined 114 "Fine and Fee Waiver" forms that were completed on the 42 days in our sample.
 During our review of the forms, we noted that an explanation and reason for the waiver was listed on each waiver form as well as the amount waived and the card number of the patron.
-The customer signature was completed in all cases except when the waiver was initiated over the phone.
+The customer signature line was usually completed except when the patron was gone before the "Fine and Fee Waiver" form could be initiated or when the waiver was initiated over the phone.